TobiasNorton/minesweeper/README.md

 - Working with an API, the Axios library is used to POST requests.
 The state is then updated and changes are passed down to React components and the user interface updates.

-- Built with JavaScript, React.js, the Axios library and CSS
+- Built with JavaScript, React.js, the Axios library, and CSS